Customer Touchpoint Map Template

 2. Solve a specific problem

-Many teams use customer journey mapping as a tool to solve a specific problem.
-For example, if you’re experiencing churn, a CJM can help you see where your customer might encounter a roadblock that drives them to part ways with your brand.
+Many teams use customer touchpoint mapping as a tool to solve a specific problem.
+For example, if you’re experiencing churn, it can help you see where your customer might encounter a roadblock that drives them to part ways with your brand.

 3. Improve mission alignment

-If you’re having a hard time aligning cross-functionally, it can be useful to get the teams together to collaborate on creating a CJM and ensure you’re putting the customer first.
-CJM’s can also help assign responsibility for specific tasks to different stakeholders and ensure ownership of certain metrics & KPIs.
+Suppose you’re having a hard time aligning cross-functionally.
+In that case, it can be useful to get the teams together to collaborate on creating a customer touchpoint map and ensure you’re putting the customer first.

 Create your own customer touchpoint map